open-telemetry/opentelemetry-specification/specification/api-propagators.md

 Cross-cutting concerns send their state to the next process using `Propagator`s, which are defined as objects used to read and write context data to and from messages exchanged by the applications.
-Each concern creates a set of `Propagator`s for every supported format.
+Each concern creates a set of `Propagator`s for every supported `Format`.

 The Propagators API is expected to be leveraged by users writing instrumentation libraries.

-Propagators API currently consists of one format:
+Propagators API currently consists of one `Format`:

 - `HTTPTextFormat` is used to inject and extract a value as text into carriers that travel in-band across process boundaries.

 Deserializing must set `IsRemote` to true on the returned `SpanContext`.

-A binary format will be added in the future.
+A binary `Format` will be added in the future.

 ## HTTP Text Format